nixworks/public/news/2012/06/21/index.md

 ##### Avianca
 ### [Avianca, Copa Airlines and TACA Airlines join Star Alliance, becoming the 26th, 27th and 28th member airlines.
 This will prompt TAM Airlines to transfer to Oneworld in the foreseeable future ](/news/2012/06/21/avianca-copa-airlines-and-taca-airlines-join-star-alliance-becoming-the-26th-27th-and-28th-member-airlines-this-will-prompt-tam-airlines.md)
-_Context: Copa Airlines, Oneworld, TACA Airlines, TAM Airlines, Star Alliance, Avianca_
+_Context: Avianca, Oneworld, Star Alliance, Copa Airlines, TAM Airlines, TACA Airlines_

 ##### Dow Jones Industrial Average
 ### [The US Dow Jones Industrial Average falls by 251 points on the back of weak economic data and poor news from the Eurozone. ](/news/2012/06/21/the-us-dow-jones-industrial-average-falls-by-251-points-on-the-back-of-weak-economic-data-and-poor-news-from-the-eurozone.md)